ipk7218/andersen-trainee-2/README.md

 $
 "C:\Users\User\Downloads\Task1.py"
 `
+If you have VCC then just run Task1.py.
 Then you need to choose youe number of task (1 or 2)

 3. If you chose "1" then you need to choose sub-task: